 Will you housesit for me?

 Now that I own a house, my housesitting days are over.
-But I might need one some time.

 I thought you lived on an off-grid homestead.